OSInside/kiwi/README.md

 ## Packaging and Versioning

-The version schema is based on python-bumpversion and follows the standard rules as shown below.
+The version schema is based on python's bumpversion and follows the standard rules as shown below.

 ```